whitestranger7/react-native-orientation-turbo/docs/ADVANCED_USAGE.md

         OrientationTurbo.lockToPortrait(this)

         // Other locking options:
-        // OrientationTurbo.lockToLandscape(this, "LEFT")
+        // OrientationTurbo.lockToLandscape(this, LandscapeDirection.LEFT)
-        // OrientationTurbo.lockToLandscape(this, "RIGHT")
+        // OrientationTurbo.lockToLandscape(this, LandscapeDirection.RIGHT)
         // OrientationTurbo.unlockAllOrientations(this)

         super.onCreate(savedInstanceState)